{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 In order to measure a company's return on investment (ROI) from social media, it's critical that you're able to track how many website visitors, leads, opportunities, customers/clients (and associated revenue) come from each social media campaign.

-This by definition means that your CRM, accounting software, or e-commerce software must support closed loop reporting -- so you know exactly which marketing activities led to which sales outcomes.
+This means that your CRM, accounting software or e-commerce software must support closed-loop reporting so you know exactly which marketing activities led to which sales outcomes.

 How are you using social media to bring in more data center-related revenue growth?
 Share your thoughts in the Comments box below.